llm-bible/llm-bible.github.io/_publications/katranidis2024facts.markdown

 ---
 layout: publication
-title: Faaf&#58; Facts As A Function For The Evaluation Of Generated Text
+title: 'Faaf: Facts As A Function For The Evaluation Of Generated Text'
 authors: Katranidis Vasileios, Barany Gabor
 conference: "Arxiv"
 year: 2024